JPMorgan secretly emailed the Trump administration about bailing out the oil industry

 Banks are not a direct arm of the fossil fuel industry, according to the financial accountability group Little Sis, but they are indispensable in providing loans and financial services to prop up the industry so it can continue to exist and expand.
 That relationship can seriously backfire in the volatile market of oil prices.
 JPMorgan’s emails to Treasury cites precedent for government intervention for the financial sector and other industries when the economy is in crisis, but precedent from the 2008 recession also shows how Wall Street has relied on taxpayer bailouts when its bets falter.
 Last year’s pandemic was an early lesson in the consequences of a carbon bubble, where banks like JPMorgan showed just how vulnerable the entire financial system is to a crash amid overvalued oil prices in a world dealing with climate crises.

 JPMorgan has taken a few small steps to restore its reputation around climate change: The bank has promised to phase out funding of Arctic oil exploration.
 Its financing of the fossil fuel industry did drop significantly in 2020, though whether that’s a reflection of the pandemic or sustainability commitments is unclear.
-Last December, after a year of steady pressure to oust the 33-year JPMorgan’s board member Lee Raymond, the former Exxon chair resigned.
-Though no specific reason was given for his removal, it followed a year of activist pressure to oust him from the board.
+Last December, after a year of steady pressure to oust the 33-year JPMorgan board member Lee Raymond, the former Exxon chief resigned.
+No specific reason was given for his resignation.

 Banks, including JPMorgan, have voluntarily jumped ahead of expected government scrutiny of the sector’s investment in fossil fuels: Treasury Secretary Janet Yellen has repeatedly tied climate impacts to economic instability, and President Joe Biden is expected soon to direct Securities and Exchange Commission and Federal Reserve to step up requirements that companies disclose the impacts global warming has on investments to shareholders.
 But banks and their regulators have much more work to do.
 Eventually, Ross predicts, “the price of oil is headed for zero again, and it’s going to stay there forever.
 The question is whether or not we’re going to have a reasonable and safe phasing down of this industry, or if it’s going to be a rough landing.
 This is a preview of what could happen when the carbon bubble finally bursts.”